GSA/fpki-guides/pages/fpki_truststores.md

 ## How do I download and install the FCPCA Trust Anchor?

-  1. Download the FCPCA Trust Anchor from http://http.fpki.gov/fcpca/fcpca.crt
+  1. Download the **FCPCA Trust Anchor** from http://http.fpki.gov/fcpca/fcpca.crt
   2. Click on the downloaded **fcpca.crt** file, and click on the **Details** tab.
-  3. Scroll to the bottom of the page and verify the thumbprint matches: 90 5f 94 2f d9 f2 8f 67 9b 37 81 80 fd 4f 84 63 47 f6 45 c1.
+  3. Scroll to the bottom of the page and verify the thumbprint matches: **90 5f 94 2f d9 f2 8f 67 9b 37 81 80 fd 4f 84 63 47 f6 45 c1**.
-  4. Then, verify the subject matches: cn=Federal Common Policy CA, ou=FPKI, o=U.S. Government, c=US.
+  4. Then, verify the subject matches: **cn=Federal Common Policy CA, ou=FPKI, o=U.S. Government, c=US**.
   4. Click on the **General** tab, and then click the **install certificate** button.
   5. Select the **user** or **local machine**, depending on your need.
 (If you are unsure, select **user**.)
   6. To ensure that the FCPCA Trust Anchor is installed in the Trusted Root Store, select **place in the following store** and select **trust root certification authorities**.